About us

 Our history

-In 2022, RVMC was launched by the World Economic Forum (WEF), the US National Academies of Medicine (NAM), and the Coalition of Epidemic Preparedness Innovations (CEPI) to tackle the glaring inequities within the global vaccine production ecosystem revealed by the pandemic, especially impacting lower-to-middle income countries.
+In 2022, RVMC was launched by the World Economic Forum, the US National Academies of Medicine, and the Coalition for Epidemic Preparedness Innovations in response to a stark reality exposed by the pandemic: deep inequities in the global vaccine production system, with lower- and middle-income countries bearing the greatest burden.

 Who we are